gemoc/ICSA2017Tutorial/readme.md

 From here, you can run the launch configuration */launch/HeatingController.launch*, as a **debug configuration** and start debugging your model.
 From the variables view (top right), you can adjust the current temperature to observe different FSM behavior.

 ⛔ The solution of the previous step is available from the [solution folder](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/solution), if you had any problems with recreating the new syntax elements, please download it, clear your language workbench workspace and import these projects.
-Then run the modelling workbench on top of these projects.
+Then run the modeling workbench on top of these projects.